intel/driving-data-collection-reference-kit/README.md

 # Driving Data Collection Reference kit

 Software tools that can be used for collecting automotive driving data.

-To learn about design considerations, read <TBD> .
-Also a typical system implemented with these guidelines would look like this.

 Tools are available to help in extrinsic calibration of cameras and LIDARs.
-Check out calibration/

 ## Requisites

-#### Hardware
+### Hardware

 - Intel Core i5 7th Generation or above
 - 16 GB RAM